top of page

 Articulation/Intelligibility

-Articulation refers to sound production, while intelligibility refers to clarity of spoken words.
+Articulation refers to sound production (difficulty producing sounds such as /p, m, s, r, l, b/, etc.), while intelligibility refers to clarity of spoken words.

 Apraxia is a motor planning disorder where there is a disconnect between coordination and production of sounds.